kamilagraf/react-swm-icon-pack/README.md

 ### What’s in it for you?

-* I’m I’m More than 1100 react components, ready to use right away;
+* More than 1100 react components, ready to use right away;

 * 4 styles of icons - outline, broken, duotone, and curved;